Kyriosity/read-write/README+/software/design/samples/README.md

 The study of logic and **math** with its formalism has predetermined programming.
 As hardware could run decent algebra instructions low and high-level languages on it could render fundamental mathematical functions for programmers.

-More specific functions can be found in external libraries and if not are the subject of tailored development: from a casual task for non-mathematicians to scientific thesises (as some _computer-assisted-proofs_).
+More specific functions can be found in external libraries and if not are the subject of tailored development: from a casual task for non-mathematicians to scientific theses (as some _computer-assisted-proofs_).

 * Arguments and results of functions are not only numbers but also compound and highly abstract structures.
 * A simple or not formula may spare loads of modification storage and still be swift.